rafasgj/rafaeljeffman.com/projects/freeipa/en/cluster-deployment-ansible.md

 Starting with version 1.9.0, the ansible-freeipa's `ipaclient` role allows one to configure the host DNS resolver to use a specific set of nameservers by setting the variables `ipaclient_configure_dns_resolver` and `ipaclient_dns_servers`.
 This will work with `systemd-resolved`, `NetworkManager` or plain `/etc/resolv.conf`.

-Acconding to the oficial documentation, `ipaclient_all_ip_addresses` "defines if DNS A/AAAA records for each IP address on the client will be created", and, if the target node has a single IP this has the effect of adding the host IP to the embedded DNS database, and this is needed to finish `ipareplica` deployment, as it will allow replication to take place, finishing replica setup.

 For more information on the `ipareplica` role options, [see the offical documentation](https://github.com/freeipa/ansible-freeipa/tree/master/roles/ipareplica).

 Now that our network has some redundancy, we can add some clients to it.

 ## Adding IPA clients